Cupid Stories: Critical reception

 Cupid Stories received generally negative reviews from critics.
 Ayomide Tayo of Nigerian Entertainment Today described the album as unimaginative and one-dimensional, criticizing its repetitive rhythms, weak lyrics, and lackluster production.
 While praising collaborations like "Girl" with Wizkid and "Champion" with Banky W., he concluded that "Cupid Stories is a book of forgettable love tales" and rated it 2.5 out of 5.
 Wilfred Okiche of YNaija described Cupid Stories as a love-themed album with moments of charm but weighed down by inconsistent quality.
-While praising tracks like "Beautiful Baby" featuring Flavour and "Remember" with 2Face Idibia, he noted the album’s weaker songs and concluded, "We will be making room on our playlists for the better melodious tunes on this set while wishing the guys Godspeed in perfecting their sound, but we will not wait around forever."
-A writer for Jaguda who goes by the name Aribaba did a track-by-track review on the album and gave it a 6.5/10.
+While praising tracks like "Beautiful Baby" featuring Flavour and "Remember" with 2Face Idibia, he noted the album's weaker songs and concluded, "We will be making room on our playlists for the better melodious tunes on this set while wishing the guys Godspeed in perfecting their sound, but we will not wait around forever."
+Arinze Obikili, a writer for Jaguda, did a track-by-track review on the album and gave it a 6.5/10.